 Sea shells aren’t found only on the seashore!

 Commonly called ‘shells’ or ‘sea shells’ because of their shape, conchiglie is a type of pasta that do actually look like conch shells.
 In fact, the word ‘conchiglia’ in Italian means sea shell.
 They are usually sold dried in a plain durum wheat variety, but can also be found in coloured varieties with natural colouring, such as tomato extract, squid ink or spinach, or in a whole wheat version.

 Conchiglie have a ridged exterior and smooth interior which means that the inside fills up when stirred in the sauce, whilst the ridges enable the sauce to adhere to the outside as well.
 So every mouthful is totally delicious!

 3 different sizes.

 There are many wonderful recipes throughout Italy for these shell pasta shapes.
-They are served with meat, fish and vegetables sauces and the small conchigliette are used in soups, with pesto sauce and in salads.
+They are served with meat, fish, and vegetable sauces and the small conchigliette are used in soups, with pesto sauce, and in salads.
 I’m looking forward to sharing some of these recipes with you.
 In the meantime, if you have never tried them and you see conchiglie or shell pasta in your local supermarket, stick it in your basket.
 You won’t regret it!